kheller18/data-structures-algorithms/questions/dataStructures.md

         + It is helpful in organizing a sorted stream of data.

 26. What are tree traversals?
-    + `Tree traversal`: is the process of visiting all the nodes of a tree.
+    + `Tree traversal`: the process of visiting all the nodes of a tree.
 Since the root (head) is the first node and all nodes are connected via edges (or links) we always start with that node.
 There are three ways which we use to traverse a tree:
       + `Inorder Traversal`:
         + `Algorithm`:
           + `Step 1`: Traverse the left subtree, i.e., call Inorder(root.left)